jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-20-fatigue-general-concepts.md

       5. Affected by the direction of dislocations.
    5. #plastic-zone around #crack-tip is _[intrinsic toughening](intrinsic-toughening.md)_.
       1. Seen by misaligned grains/dislocations
-      2. Difference between #long-crack and microstructure cracks is the length scale: [critical crack length](critical-crack-length.md).
+      2. Difference between #long-crack and #microstructure-crack is the length scale: [critical crack length](critical-crack-length.md).
    6. San Andreas fault--super long crack--driven by tectonic plate movement, driven by the mantle, driven by convection currents, created by the Genesis flood.
 7. Rob Richie creates "resistance curves", but excludes Jim Newman's wake plasticity (which we know that plasticity is ductile).
    1. Resistance can increase, locally while crack grows.